meghnakshk/Analytics-Portfolio/final-project-part-one.md

 |   LLNL Energy flows         | https://flowcharts.llnl.gov/                                                   |  LLNL Energy Flows diagram             |

 # Method and medium
-From the EIA dataset, I will clean the data for rewuired information on refrigerators and visualize it using Tableau and Flourish.
+From the EIA dataset, I will clean the data for required information on refrigerators and visualize it using Tableau and Flourish.
 I plan on using Abobe illustrator for the infographics.
 I plan to use shorthand to put the entire presentation together and publish it.